MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/devtest-labs-reference-architecture-content.md

 Enterprise organizations typically follow a least-privileged approach to operational access designed through Azure AD, [Azure role-based access control](/azure/role-based-access-control/overview) (RBAC), and custom role definitions.
 The RBAC roles enable management of DTL resources, such as create virtual machines, create environments, and start, stop, restart, delete, and apply artifacts.

-- Access to Labs can be configured to segregate duties within your team into different [roles](/azure/devtest-labs/devtest-lab-add-devtest-user).
+- Access to labs can be configured to segregate duties within your team into different [roles](/azure/devtest-labs/devtest-lab-add-devtest-user).
 Three of these RBAC roles are Owner, DevTest Labs User, and Contributor.
 The DTL resource should be owned by those who understand the project and team requirements for budget, machines, and required software.
-A common model is the project-lead or the app-admin as the Lab Owner and the team members as Lab Users.
+A common model is the project-lead or the app-admin as the lab owner and the team members as lab users.
 The Contributor role can be assigned to app-infra members who need permissions to manage lab resources.
-Lab Owner is responsible for configuring the policies and adding the required users to the lab.
+Lab owner is responsible for configuring the policies and adding the required users to the lab.
 - For enterprises that require users to connect with domain-based identities, a domain controller added to the Platform subscription can be used to domain-join DTL VMs.
 [DTL artifacts](/azure/devtest-labs/devtest-lab-concepts#artifacts) provide a way to domain-join VMs automatically.
 By default, DTL virtual machines use a local admin account.
 - DTL supports [managed identities](/azure/devtest-labs/configure-lab-identity) for its Azure resources.
 Use managed identities with DTL to access Key Vault, Storage, and to deploy VMs and PaaS resources.
 Assign [user-assigned managed identities](/azure/devtest-labs/enable-managed-identities-lab-vms) on your lab VMs in DTL to let lab VM users access Azure resources.